NCAR/CUPiD/docs/addingnotebookstocollection.md

 # How to add diagnostics notebooks

 1. Put your new diagnostic notebook in the folder called `examples/nblibrary`.
+Generally, a good fit for a diagnostic notebook is one that reads in CESM output, does some processing, and outputs plots, values, and/or new files (images, data, etc.) that are useful for evaluating the run.
 2. In your notebook, move all variables you might want to change (paths to data, dates to select, etc.) to a cell near the top.
 For example:

 	    sname = "run_name"